Andrew Van Horn, Ph.D.

 - Examined electricity, natural gas, coal, technology and emissions markets for electric and gas utilities, natural gas pipelines, project developers, the Electric Power Research Institute (EPRI), the U.S. Environmental Protection Agency, Department of Energy, the Utility Air Regulatory Group and the U.S. General Accounting Office,

-- Delivered talks and seminars to industry groups, e.g., the Environmental Markets Association’s national webinar on California’s AB 32.
+- Delivered talks and seminars to industry groups, e.g., the Environmental Markets Association’s national webinar on California’s AB 32 and Law Seminars International courses.
 Was one of three U.S. experts invited to address CDM Tech 2007, an international conference on the Clean Development Mechanism (CDM) and GHG reduction projects held in Cartagena, Colombia,

 - Analyzed cap-and-trade market designs and critiqued studies as part of California’s efforts to develop GHG regulations.
 Identified critical shortcomings in the CPUC’s adopted load-based market design in 2006-2007, leading the CPUC to change its market design recommendation in 2008,